 At the forefront of teaching computing in Onslow Infant School is Online Safety.
 Within class discussions, the children will carefully consider how to use the technological equipment safely following our school rules and what they should do if they come across something they don’t like.
 Half termly Online Safety topics are delivered in all classes and are planned to develop resilience.
 We want to teach children to manage risks safely when using technology and know who they can talk to if they are concerned or upset when using it.

-In EYFS, our young digital citizens develop a greater understanding of technology by recognising a range of technology that is used in their homes and school.
+Despite computing not being explicitly mentioned within the 2021 Early Years Foundation Stage statutory framework, there are many opportunities for young children to use technology to solve problems and produce creative outcomes in their play.
+Our young digital citizens in EYFS, develop a greater understanding of technology by recognising a range of technology that is used in their homes and school.
 Through experimenting with a range of different equipment such as iPads, PCs, cameras, microphones and simple mechanical toys, the children will begin to speculate on why things happen or how things work and interact with age appropriate computer software including 2simple software and age appropriate interactive games on the class screen.
 They will listen to stories on CD players and learn to type their name on a keyboard.

 In Year 2, the children’s iPad skills are built upon.
 They will begin by becoming photographers and enhancing their ability to create, organise, store, manipulate and retrieve digital content by creating a video presentation or Book Creator on an artist.
 Using the Purple Mash platform, pupils are given the opportunity to compose, save and present a digital music composition for peer review.
 Through the use of simple on-screen programming software and simple floor robots, the children will become computer programmers, implementing algorithms, learning to create and debug simple programs and use logical reasoning to predict the behaviour of simple programs.
 Digital microscopes and thermometers may be used in Year 2 to enhance science technology, to record weather data and weights and measures links to maths and science curriculum.